sajal/sajalblog/content/post/kubemr.md

 1. This is pre-pre-pre-alpha.
 Use at your own risk.
 There may be backwards-incompatible changes.
 2. I am not cleaning up after myself properly.
 If playing with it in a production cluster, do everything in a new namespace and simply delete the namespace once done.
 3. I have not retrying any failed tasks.
 Probably not fine to put a 10GB job only to find out some intermittent DNS timeout broke the job.
+4. I don't know what guarantees the kube-apiserver provides about the JSON Patch.
+Especially in multi-master environments.

 ### Conclusion

 I had fun building this.
 Hope you have fun playing with it too.

+Looking forward to using this at [work](http://www.turbobytes.com/) in the near future.

 Special thanks to [Aaron Schlesinger](http://arschles.com/).
 His [talk](https://www.youtube.com/watch?v=qiB4RxCDC8o) and the corresponding [example code](https://github.com/arschles/2017-KubeCon-EU) helped a lot.